Josie d'Arby

-Josephine d'Arby (born 3 October 1972) is a Welsh television presenter and actress from Newport, Wales.
+Josephine d'Arby is a Welsh television presenter and actress.
 D'Arby started her television career in children's television co-presenting on SMart progressing to other shows such as Bigger Breakfast and Top of the Pops.
 She has also acted in Merseybeat and Look Around You.

 Biography

-Josie d'Arby was born and raised in Newport, Gwent.
+Josie d'Arby was born and raised in Newport in Gwent.
 As a teenager she attended the Anna Scher Theatre in London before winning a place at the Royal Academy of Dramatic Art.
 She is of Jamaican heritage.